Terms of Service

 If I have made a mistake with your character, and the fault is my own (wrong color, missing accessory, anything that is clearly shown on the reference sheet that I somehow missed, etc), please let me know and I will fix it at no extra charge.
 If there is a mistake with the work due to poor or ambiguous references, then I may or may not charge extra for the revision depending on what needs to be changed.
 If it’s something that requires a major repaint, something that could have been avoided if you had been clearer in your description or should have pointed out during an earlier stage, I will charge for the fix on a $15/h basis, and you won’t get the fixed file until it is paid.
 If the mistakes are not my fault, you will need to compensate me for the additional time spent when I could be working on another piece.

-Not required, but highly encouraged, is to fill out a feedback form, or a testimonial.
+Not required, but highly encouraged, is to fill out a feedback form for my testimonial page.

 Also not required, but it would be nice if you would favorite and comment on the piece on my page of your preferred site if you are able.